mathnet/mathnet-numerics/docs/content/Build.md

 You do not normally have to do anything with Paket as it is integrated into our FAKE build tools, unless you want to actively manage the dependencies.

-You can bootstrap or update Paket by calling `tools/paket/paket.bootstrapper.exe`.
-After bootstrapping, `tools/paket/paket.exe restore` will restore the packages to the exact version specified in the `paket.lock` file, `tools/paket/paket.exe install` will install or migrate packages after you have made changes to the `paket.dependencies` file, `tools/paket/paket.exe outdated` will show whether any packages are out of date and `tools/paket/paket.exe update` will update all packages within the defined constraints.
+`.paket/paket.exe restore` will restore the packages to the exact version specified in the `paket.lock` file, `.paket/paket.exe install` will install or migrate packages after you have made changes to the `paket.dependencies` file, `.paket/paket.exe outdated` will show whether any packages are out of date and `.paket/paket.exe update` will update all packages within the defined constraints.
 Have a look at the Paket website for more commands and details.